Table of Contents

 Traverse the heights of County Down with a hike into the highest and most dramatic mountain range in Northern Ireland.
 With over 40 different walks in and around these mountains and with varying difficulty, this terrain provides ample opportunity for a breathtaking venture, whatever your level of experience.
 I would recommend the Bloody Bridge River Walk for a scenic but enjoyable jaunt that provides the opportunity for a dip in the chilly, freshwater pools of the Mournes.
-However, for you hard core adventure seekers, take on the Mourne Wall challenge, not for the feint hearted and only recommended for confident hillwalkers.
+However, for you, hardcore adventure seekers, take on the Mourne Wall challenge, not for the faint-hearted and only recommended for confident hillwalkers.
 An excellent walkers guide is provided below.

 Looking for somewhere not plagued by tourists?
-This is the perfect tranquil beach spot, idyllic at dawn or dusk for a romantic stroll.
-As it’s only known by locals there isn’t much signposting so if you park your car at the harbour and walk back up the road about 200 yards as you reach the crest of the hill you’ll see the view above.
-Take the path down and you’ve reached your destination.
-If you are not sure, ask a few locals and I am sure they’d be happy to help!
-Ballintoy harbour in itself is in fact an attractive spot, gaining notoriety in season 2 of Game of Thrones so check that out on your way.
+This is the perfect tranquil beach spot, idyllic at dawn or dusk, for a romantic stroll.
+As it’s only known by locals, there isn’t much signposting, so if you park your car at the harbor and walk back up the road about 200 yards as you reach the crest of the hill, you’ll see the view above.
+Take the path down, and you’ve reached your destination.
+If you are not sure, ask a few locals, and I am sure they’d be happy to help!
+Ballintoy Harbor in itself is in fact an attractive spot, gaining notoriety in season 2 of Game of Thrones so check that out on your way.
 This is a real hidden gem and perfect for getting away from the bustling streets of Belfast.

 Conjure up your own cocktails in this Harry Potter-themed experience.
 Concoct 3 alcoholic beverages under the instruction of your professor and delight in this immersive experience.
 According to reviews, you don’t have to be an avid Potter fan to enjoy this, it is an event, an experience rather than just your usual drinks.
 So, if you’re looking to spice up a dull night drinking then this is your place.